LSOS: Line-search Second-Order Stochastic optimization methods for nonconvex finite sums: Introduction

-We propose a Line-search Second-Order Stochastic (LSOS) algorithmic framework for stochastic optimization problems, where Newton and quasi-Newton directions in a rather broad meaning are used.
-Inexactness is allowed in the sense that the (approximate) Newton direction can be obtained as inexact solution of the corresponding system of linear equations.
-We focus on convex problems as they appear in a wide variety of applications, such as machine learning and least squares.
-Furthermore, many stochastic problems need regularization and hence become convex.
+We propose a Line-search Second-Order Stochastic (LSOS) algorithmic framework for problem~\eqref{eqn:finite_sum}, where Newton and quasi-Newton directions in a rather broad meaning are used.
+Inexactness is allowed in the sense that the Newton-type direction can be obtained as inexact solution of the corresponding system of linear equations.
+The objective function is approximated by subsampling, while other approximations can be used for the gradient and the Hessian.
+We consider a two-step sampling at each iteration, which allows us to control the error~\eqref{funerr} introduced by the line-search procedure. {The second sampling can be of arbitrary small size, even the sample size 1 is sufficient, and hence it does not increase the computational costs significantly.
+If the proposed line search is unsuccessful in some prefixed (possibly very large) number of iterations, the algorithm switches to predefined step sizes, i.e., to the SA method.}

-We prove almost sure convergence of the methods fitting into the LSOS framework and show by experiments the effectiveness of our approach when using Newton and inexact Newton directions affected by noise.
+We prove that limit points are stationary in the almost sure sense for bounded functions with Lipschitz-continuous gradients, while the sequence of approximations to the solution converges almost surely in the case of strongly-convex functions.
+Although we cannot prove that our class of methods has superlinear convergence rate, we show by numerical experiments that these methods are competitive or faster than state-of-the art second-order stochastic optimization methods. {Furthermore, our preliminary experiments show that the line search steps are accepted almost always and the switching point, from the line search to the SA method, is never reached.} An additional advantage of the proposed method is that it can be extended to a more general class of problems where the sample is infinite (for example, online training) by performing simple modifications in the LSOS algorithm (see Remark~\ref{rem:infinite_sample}).

-For finite-sum objective functions such as those arising in machine learning, we investigate the use of the stochastic L-BFGS Hessian approximations in~\cite{byrd:2016} together with line searches and the SAGA variance reduction technique for the gradient estimates.
-The resulting algorithm has almost sure convergence to the solution, while for the efficient state-of-the-art stochastic L-BFGS methods in~\cite{gower:2016,moritz:2016} it has been proved only that the function error tends to zero in expectation.
-We also prove that the expected function error has linear convergence rate and provide a worst-case $\mathcal{O} (\log(\varepsilon^{-1}))$ complexity bound.
-Finally, numerical experiments show that our algorithm is competitive with the stochastic L-BFGS methods mentioned above.
+The paper is organized as follows.
+In Section~\ref{sec:lsos}, we introduce the LSOS framework for finite sum problems.
+In Section~\ref{sec:convergence}, we prove almost sure convergence to a stationary point of any algorithm fitting into the general LSOS framework.
+In Section~\ref{sec:lbfgs-saga}, we present a specialization of the LSOS framework, named LSOS-BFGS, which exploits a mini-batch variant of the SAGA algorithm~\cite{defazio:2014saga}, used in~\cite{gower:2020}, and approximates the inverse Hessian by means of a stochastic version of the limited-memory BFGS (L-BFGS) proposed in~\cite{byrd:2016}.
+Moreover, for nonconvex objective functions, we propose a modified version of the L-BFGS update in~\cite{byrd:2016}, which is inspired by the damping strategy used in~\cite{wang:2017siopt}.
+In Section~\ref{sec:experiments}, we compare a MATLAB implementation of the LSOS-BFGS algorithm with some state-of-the-art methods in the solution of both nonconvex and convex problems of the form \eqref{eqn:finite_sum}.
+Finally, we draw some conclusions in Section~\ref{sec:conclusions}.